Danish Safer Internet Centre

 HelplineEmail address: firstname.lastname@example.org Website: http://www.cfdp.dk https://www.facebook.com/cfdp.dk https://twitter.com/CFDPs

-Since 2009, Safer Internet Centre (SIC) Denmark has contributed to the organisation of the Danish version of the Internet Governance Forum (IGF Danish), which is organised by the Ministry of Business and Growth in collaboration with various organisations.
+Since 2009, SIC DK has contributed to the organisation of the Danish version of the Internet Governance Forum (Danish IGF).

-Save the Children Denmark runs the hotline and from July 2016 to December 2017, the hotline received more than 2,000 reports and the hotline staff evaluated more than 12,000 pictures.
-In Spring 2016, the online counselling "Erase it" was released, and 750 children and young people received help from the counsellors (July 2016 – December 2017).
+Save the Children Denmark runs the hotline and, in 2018, the hotline received more than 2,000 reports and the hotline staff evaluated more than 12,000 pictures.
+The online counselling "Erase it" helps children and young people to delete intimate pictures shared without their consent and more than 1,000 children and young people have received help.

-As a knowledge hub and mediator of the newest developments within the area of children and young people's use of online technologies, the Safer Internet Centre (SIC) Denmark has established a broad collaboration with representatives from academic institutions, industry, governmental bodies and law enforcement.
-The collaboration with national stakeholders is an important resource and knowledge base for the Safer Internet Centre Denmark, just as the centre plays an important role in the organisational and political landscape of children and young people's use of online technologies in Denmark.
+As a knowledge hub and mediator of the newest developments within the area of children and young people's use of online technologies, the Safer Internet Centre Denmark (SIC DK) has established a broad collaboration with representatives from academic institutions, industry, governmental bodies and law enforcement.
+The collaboration with national stakeholders is an important resource and knowledge base for SIC DK, just as the centre plays an important role in the organisational and political landscape of children and young people's use of online technologies in Denmark.